ralexy/us2020-tweets-analysis/readme.md

 # US Election trends - M1 Computer Science project

-The goal of this project is to compute and extract syntaxtic informations about tweets posted on the 2020 US Election.
+The goal of this project is to compute and extract syntaxtic informations about tweets concerning the 2020 US Election.
-We created a website to provide a very quick glimpse on this data.
+We created a website to provide a very quick glimpse of this data.

 ## Tools used
 * [Python 3](https://www.python.org/download/releases/3.0/) with [the open-source library spaCy](https://spacy.io) to interprete tweets
 * [ijson](https://github.com/isagalaev/ijson), a Python library to read JSON as a stream,
-* [D3 Cloud](https://github.com/jasondavies/d3-cloud), a JavaScript library to produce words clouds,
+* [D3 Cloud](https://github.com/jasondavies/d3-cloud), a JavaScript library to produce word clouds,
-* [PHP](https://www.php.net) [MariaDB](https://mariadb.org) to create a dynamic website and store datas in a database
+* [PHP](https://www.php.net) [MariaDB](https://mariadb.org) to create a dynamic website and store data in a database
-* We don't forget to mention *awk*, *sed* and *cat* who are a very powerful commands to handle huge files fastly.
+* We don't forget to mention *awk*, *sed* and *cat* who are very powerful commands to handle huge files fastly.

 ## Students Involved
 * ROUSSEAU Alexy (21910036)